Foul ball: Strategies

-In different situations, a foul ball may be considered a positive or negative outcome of a pitch or swing.
+Depending on the exact situation, a foul ball may be considered beneficial to the offense or the defense.

 When there are zero or one strikes, a foul ball counts as a strike, benefiting the pitcher.
 However, a foul ball may reveal to the batter that he has timed a pitch well and need only make adjustment to the location of his swing on the next such pitch; this is often called a good cut or simply a good swing.
 Foul balls with two strikes are generally considered positive for the batter, since he thus avoids strike three on a potentially difficult pitch.
 Also, foul balls with two strikes increase the pitcher's pitch count, adding to his/her fatigue, thus providing some small advantage to the offense.

 A strategy of swinging on any ball to try to produce additional fouls and prolong an at-bat is often used against strong pitchers to try to drive them from the game sooner (and also the possibility of the pitcher throwing a pitch a hitter can get a hit on); this does, however, have the disadvantage of generating more strikeouts.

 In very specific circumstance—such as in the bottom of the ninth inning (or later) of a tie game when a runner is on third base with less than two outs—outfielders may intentionally not catch deep fly balls in foul territory, as catching such a ball would create a sacrifice fly, potentially allowing the winning run to score.